BenSGrant/BenSGrant/README.md

 ### About [me](https://garytheblobfish.github.io):

-  - I am a software and game developer with (some) experience in C++, Java and Python as well as experience dealing with SQL interfacing with python.
+  - I am a hobbyist programmer with (some) experience in C++, Java and Python as well as experience dealing with SQL interfacing with python.
   - I have experience developing desktop applications using Qt, graphics programming with OpenGL and some Raylib.
   - I am going to be studying Physics at university